mizuvu/DotNetRabbitMQEventBusSample/README.md

-# DotNetRabbitMQEventBusSample
-.NET EventBus with RabbitMQ sample
+# .NET EventBus with RabbitMQ sample